ElliotMarty-ccc/IT1025-Marty/Lab6/readme.md

 XML was made to carry data, whereas HTML was made to display data
 ## Components of a URL
 scheme=https    domain=www.amazon.com   top level domain=.edu   default page=no file path   parameters=result of search    anchor=specific location on a page
+# Conclusion
+This lab helped me to dust off my knowledge about HTML and CSS coding.
+It helped redefine some stuff I was confused on, and taugh some newer things.